 How to Find Us at the Park

-When you arrive at the park, look for our group to be sitting in a circle, probably in the shade, somewhere near the playground structure.
+When you arrive at the park, look for our group to be sitting in a circle in lawn chairs or on blankets, probably in the shade, somewhere near the playground structure.
 An aerial map of the meeting spot will be posted in advance on our Facebook group so that people can easily find each other.
-If you arrive at 12pm, there may be only one or two people (or you might be the first one).
+If you arrive early in the afternoon, there may be only one or two people (or you might be the first one).
 Whether there is just one of us, or a lot of us, please don’t be intimidated to join us; we always expand the circle as more people arrive.
 Although a group organizer may not always be present, our members are always happy to welcome newcomers and introduce you around.
 Or feel free to reach out via our Contact Us page to let us know you’re coming so someone can be there to officially greet you.

 What to Bring